3/31/2015

 Reporters Make Excelent Photojournalists part II

-From the reporter's Facebook page.
+from the reporter's Facebook page.

 My favorite comment was from Thom Mitchell who stated, “Proof that it isn't the camera that makes the photographer but rather it's the vision of the photographer that matters.”